Ferrite-FEM/FerriteCon/2024/index.md

 The conference is free of charge, but registration is necessary.
 To register, please send an email to Elias Börjesson ([elias.borjesson@chalmers.se](mailto:elias.borjesson@chalmers.se)) at the latest the **31th of August (2024-08-31)**.
 If you also want to contribute with a presentation, include a title and a brief abstract (~100 words, 3-4 sentences).
+Also mention if you plan to present remotely via Zoom, or at the conference.

 ## Contact